Select your cookie preferences

 3. Choose Edit in Agent Builder

 4. Edit the existing information in the Agent details section, or choose Add, Edit, or Delete in any of the other subsections and modify as necessary.
 To edit an action group or knowledge base, select it in the respective section.
-For more information about the components of the agent that you can edit, see Create an agent in Amazon Bedrock.
+For more information about the components of the agent that you can edit, see Create and configure agent manually.

 Note